Our Newsletter

 Children’s Ministry

-Our in-person Sunday School classes are twice monthly, on the first and third Sundays.
-This month we are meeting on April 7 and 21.
+Our in-person Sunday School classes are held twice monthly, on the first and third Sundays.
+Our remaining times together before the summer break are May 5 and 19.
 The sessions, for children in JK – Gr.
 6, begin downstairs in Immanuel Hall at 10:30 a.m. for Bible stories, crafts, and other activities.
 Then we come up to share Holy Communion.
 See Karen Bishop, co-ordinator, for more info.

 There are Adventure activity bags under the mailboxes inside the entrance to the sanctuary, for children to enjoy during worship.